7 Ways to Build Your Employer Brand on Campus

 Create a year-round digital strategy

 An on-campus employer branding strategy has no start or end dates.
 While spring and fall are peak recruiting times, stay top-of-mind with college students year round by communicating unique company information through email campaigns and text, engaging with students on social media.
-Launching a digital recruitment strategy makes it possible to stay connected to students and fill talent pipelines with the next generation of talent.
+Launching a digital campus recruitment strategy makes it possible to stay connected to students and fill talent pipelines with the next generation of talent.
 Recruiting technology enables you to source, attract and engage candidates, even without an on-campus presence.